lux4rd0/grafana-loki-syslog-aio/README.md

     GF_AUTH_ANONYMOUS_ORG_ROLE: Admin

+(Please see Disabling Monitoring Containers for another option for running a minimal example instance.)

 ## Options:

 The default Loki storage configruation uses S3 storage with MinIO.
 If you want to use the filesystem instead, use the config/loki-config-filesystem.yml conifguration in the docker-compose.yml file.
 An example would be:

     volumes:
     - ./config/loki-config-filesystem.ym:/etc/loki/loki-config.yml:ro

+(Please see Disabling Monitoring Containers for another option for running a minimal example instance.)

 **Changing MinIO Keys**